RykanCollins/RykanCollins/README.md

 - 👋 Hi, I’m @RykanCollins
-- 👀 I’m interested in coding, sql, java, development, c#
+- 👀 I’m interested in sql, java, development, c#
 - 🌱 I’m currently learning java and c#
 - 💞️ I’m looking to collaborate on projects that will help build my portfolio and continue to strenghten my skills.